MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-outlook-email-integration.md

 ## Share to Outlook

 **Share to Outlook** lets users share a copy of a Teams conversation to an email in Outlook, without having to leave Teams.
+This feature is handy if users need to share conversations or status updates with users outside their immediate team or even your organization.
 Go to the top of the conversation in Teams, select **˙˙˙ More options**, and then select **Share to Outlook**.
 To learn more, see \<link to end user article>.

 ![Screenshot showing the Share to Outlook feature in Teams](media/share-to-outlook.png)